thedaviddias/Front-End-Checklist/README.md

 ### Online Setup with a single Click

-You can use gitpod ( A free VS Code like IDE) for contributing online, with a single click it will launch a ready to code workspace with all the dependencies pre-installed, build finished & the web server running so that you can start coding straight away.
+You can use Gitpod ( A free online VS Code-like IDE) for contributing, with a single click it will launch a workspace and automatically:

+- clone the frontendchecklist repo.
+- install the dependencies.
+- run `npm run start`.

+So that you can start straight away.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/thedaviddias/Front-End-Checklist)